jameskolwolf1/Whack-A-Prof/README.md

 - Any folders/directories must be lowercase
 - Any files that are *not* specification/documentation, should be named with lowercase letters.
-- Graphics files such as .svg, .aseprite, should use underscore instead of space, any other files could either use underscores or dashes instead of spaces in file names.
+- Graphics files such as .svg, .aseprite, should use underscore instead of space, any other files could either use underscores or dashes instead of spaces in file names. <br>
 Naming conventions are neccesary for easier retrieval of files in the terminal.
 And it makes the project look uniform.

 **Character Sprite Sheets**